Dickinson has been educating and inspiring global leaders since 1783.

 No. 5in the nation for long-term study abroad(Open Doors Report, Institute of International Education)

-65%of Dickinsonians study abroad(compared to 16% nationally)including56% of science majors60% of student-athletes
+67%of Dickinsonians study abroad(compared to 10% nationally)including57% of science majors61% of student-athletes68% of students of color

 We offer 18 GLOBAL PROGRAMS in 15 countries, established and entirely run by Dickinson, led by our faculty members, and located outside of major tourist centers to ensure our students have the most useful and immersive experience possible.